 - External events like viruses, external fraud, infrastructure breakdowns etc.

-Often the importance and benefit of managing of managing operational risks effectively is not properly understood or appreciated.
-Managing operational risks therefore also lack attention, framework and quality.
+Often the importance and benefits of managing operational risks effectively is not properly understood or appreciated.
+Managing operational risks therefore also lacks attention, framework and quality.

-Operational risks are less tangible and effective management requires more diverse efforts than for credit and market risk management.
+Operational risks are less tangible and effective management requires more diverse efforts than is the case for credit and market risk management.
 Also, the data available for risk and capital modelling is more disperse, which requires applying different practices and approaches than used in traditional credit and market risk management.